My partner won’t go to counselling, what should I do?

 Before we get started, let me reassure you.
 Firstly, you are not alone in this, and secondly, you are not crazy in thinking that you have a problem that needs help even though your partner can’t see it.

-- He doesn’t see the big problem
+- They don’t see the big problem

 Men are different to women. (breaking news!!!)